reza-nugraha32/six-itb-flutter/README.md

 # SIX project

-An Android front-end project for submission to Flutter development course bringing ITB's academic information system 'SIX' to an android app.
+Imagining ITB's academic information system 'SIX' as an Android app.
+A Flutter project for submission to the Flutter development course.

 <img src="./screenshot/screenshot-1.jpg" width=250x>